Skip to main content

 What do I need to do to remortgage?

-In order to give you the highest chance of having your buy to let remortgage approved, it helps to be as prepared as possible.
-One of the fundamentals of this is that the amount you are requesting for your remortgage will have to be reasonable in relation to how much your property is worth.
-A property valuation will be required and this will show how much equity is available and what the opportunities for borrowing are.
+In order to give you the best chance of having your buy to let remortgage approved, it helps to be as prepared as possible.
+A key thing to think about is that the amount you are asking for your remortgage will have to reflect how much your property is worth.
+A property valuation will be needed and this will show how much equity is available and what the opportunities for borrowing are.

 If you’re looking to purchase a new property with this equity, the minimum deposit for a buy to let property is around 25%.
-However, the more deposit you have the greater opportunity there is to take advantage of the best rates.
+However, the more deposit you have the bigger opportunity there is to get the best rates.

 Types of buy to let remortgages